|Tuition fee type||Cost (per annum)|

 - The highest ranked institution offering an undergraduate sport and exercise science course in the Research Excellence Framework 2014

-- School named 6th best department in the world, by the Academic Ranking of World Universities (ARWU) for Sport Sciences
+- School named 9th best department in the world, 2nd best in the UK and 6th best in Europe by the Academic Ranking of World Universities (ARWU) for sport sciences

 - School designated a Centre for Excellence in Teaching and Learning (2005-2010) by the Higher Education Funding Council for England